Matadero Creek: Ecology

 In June, 1980 local residents spotted a milky substance in the creek that was determined to be wheelchair cleaning solvent dumped into the waters by the Veterans Administration Medical Center.
-The large population of resident Pacific tree frogs (Pseudacris regilla regilla) near the creek was nearly extirpated.
+The large population of resident Pacific tree frogs (Pseudacris regilla) near the creek was nearly extirpated.
 In the 1970s the "nightly tree frog chorus along Matadero Creek was almost deafening in the mating season and loud during all the warmer months", according to Barron Park historian, Douglas Graham.
-Despite several efforts to re-introduce tree frogs from neighboring Barron Creek and Lake Lagunita, at the present time they have only recovered to 5%-10% of their original numbers.
+Despite several efforts to re-introduce tree frogs from neighboring Barron Creek and Lake Lagunita, as of 2008 they have only recovered to 5%-10% of their original numbers.

+The Urban Wildlife Research Project conducted an environmental DNA (eDNA) survey of the intertidal/lower reaches and perennial upper reaches (from Bol Park up) of mainstem Matadero Creek and its two main tributaries, Deer Creek and Arastradero Creek, on May 17 and May 25, 2025, respectively.
+The eDNA survey found no evidence of steelhead/rainbow trout, suggesting that the tidal gate and the long concretized rectangular channel from El Camino Real to U.S. Highway 101 act as complete barriers to once historical trout spawning runs.
+In addition, eDNA detected non-native American bullfrogs (Lithobates catesbeianus) in both Arastradero Reservoir and Sobey Pond, artificial ponds on the Arastradero Creek tributary.
+These invasive bullfrogs prey upon and may have extirpated native California red-legged frogs (Rana draytonii).
+However Pacific tree frog eDNA was found at many sites as were several native fish species including Sacramento sucker, California roach (Hesperoleucus symmetricus), sculpin/probably inland riffle sculpin (Cottus gulosus) and three-spined stickleback (Gasterosteus aculeatus).
+For the first time, Sacramento blackfish (Orthodon microlepidotus) were found in Matadero Creek.
+Many non-native fish species were found in the lower reaches in the Baylands.
+In addition, Arastradero Reservoir was found to harbor non-native largemouth bass ((Micropterus nigricans)) and mosquitofish (Gambusia affinis), both likely planted by humans.

-Acterra currently monitors insects in the creek, which serve as indicator species for the cleanliness and health of the stream.
+Acterra monitors insects in the creek, which serve as indicator species for the cleanliness and health of the stream.